ophusgroup/teaching-matsci144/text/fuelcell_04_chem_eq.md

 \end{aligned}
 ```

-We can see that at constant $T$ and $P$, the Gibbs free energy is minimized with respect to the change in the extent of the chemical reaction.
+We can see that at constant $T$ and $P$, the Gibbs free energy is minimized with respect to changes in the extent of the chemical reaction.
 [Equation %s](#eq:reaction_eq) can be generalized to describe chemical equilibria with the following expression

 ```{math}